-PriFi (Privacy-Preserving Wi-Fi) is an anonymous communication network, co-developped at EPFL and Yale University.
-It provides protection against tracking attacks and against traffic analysis, and protects your employees from parking-lot attacks, from eavesdropping by a rogue employee, and from malware.
+PriFi is an anonymous communication network with low-latency and traffic-analysis resistance, co-developped at EPFL and Yale University.
+It provides protection against eavesdropping attacks and against traffic analysis on organizational networks, for instance perpetrated by rogue and coerced employees, malware, or via parking-lot attacks.

 PriFi is under active development; feel free to contact us if you want to contribute !

 - Strong anonymity between the users of a PriFi network (typically, the members of an organization or a company).

 - Eavesdropping protection against parking-lot attacks, malicious/coerced employees and malware eavesdropping on the network.